All Episodes

 And in short order, my prediction is this.

-Because they're not going to like any drain the swamp or term limit legislation or taking away power from them to spend the money that they've been spending like drunken sailors with no offense to drunken sailors in the last ten years.
+That Republican establishment, they'll turn on him too because they're not going to like any drain the swamp or term limit legislation or taking away power from them to spend the money that they've been spending like drunken sailors with no offense to drunken sailors in the last 10 years.

 You didn't need a security clearance to figure out who benefited from malicious Russian cyber activity.

-The President elect didn't call it into question.
+The president-elect didn't call it into question.

 He called on Russia to hack his opponent.